Revealing economic facts: LLMs know more than they say: Introduction

 Not all knowledge within an LLM may be explicit and retrievable in natural language by prompting the model.
 Instead, we hypothesise that LLMs have latent knowledge about entities such as firms or regions, which is only retrievable with access to the hidden states -- also referred to as \textit{embeddings} -- of the LLM.
 For example, suppose we prompt an LLM to estimate the proportion of mortgages in arrears in Orange County, California.
 If this exact data point was not present in the training corpus, the model may be unable to provide an accurate written answer, despite having a generalised economic understanding of US counties that could inform an estimate.
 Furthermore, it is plausible that extensive post-training aimed at reducing hallucinations may have diminished a model’s inclination or ability to make educated guesses.
 We tap into the LLM's generalised knowledge using its hidden states and find that these allow us to produce better estimates of economic and financial variables than the text output.
 While proprietary LLMs typically do not expose their hidden states, they are accessible in open-source models.

 We test the usefulness of LLMs for data tasks with a large array of empirical analyses on regional economic data of the US, UK, EU, and Germany and financial data on US listed firms.
 First, we show that a regularised linear model learned on the hidden states often provides substantially better estimates of the economic and financial variables than the text output of the model, particularly for less common statistics.
-This result holds across open-source LLMs of varying size (1--70 billion parameters).
-A learning curve analysis finds that usually small samples of labelled data suffice to learn an accurate linear model on the embeddings.
-We also suggest a simple transfer learning algorithm that allows the model to estimate a statistical variable without \textit{any} labelled data for that variable.
+This result holds across open-source LLMs of varying sizes (1--70 billion parameters).
+A learning curve analysis finds that small samples of labelled data usually suffice to learn an accurate linear model on the embeddings.
+We also suggest a simple transfer learning algorithm that estimates a statistical variable without \textit{any} labelled data for that variable.
 We achieve this by both learning from other labelled variables and using the text output of the LLMs as noisy labels on the variable of interest.

 Another way to leverage an LLM’s economic or financial knowledge is by using a reasoning paradigm that allows the model to break down the estimation task into steps, reflect on its knowledge and reasoning process, and refine its approach before arriving at an answer.
 While we find that a reasoning LLM outperforms the direct text output of a comparable model not tuned for reasoning, our approach—applying a linear model to the prompt’s embeddings—remains superior.
 It not only delivers better results but is also orders of magnitude more computationally efficient.